ReVanTis/xd75_qmk/README.md

-# xd75_qmk
-My QMK keymap for XD75.
+# Keymap for xd75 for ReVanTis based on Subatomic